isomerpages/nlb-biblioasia/_mar-2012/Lunch with Mr Einstein.md

 Becky had showed them her bedroom with its kidney-shaped dressing table, on her bed sat a row of dolls with porcelain faces.
 Their rosebud mouths pursed in disapproval as Cynthia stood before them, and she backed away.
 A faint lavender scent filled the air.
 At home her room was bare but for a rickety bed, a tallboy and bookcase with a few battered books her mother had bought at second-hand bookshops.
 As she turned to leave she glimpsed herself in the mirror, a thin-faced, dark-skinned imp with green eyes.

-‘What is *hoi polloi*?’
+“What is *hoi polloi*?”
 Beng Neo asked suddenly.
 From her strained tone it was obvious Beng Neo had taken all this while to pluck up courage to ask the question.

-‘People who are not select.’
+“People who are not select.”
 Becky looked critically at Beng Neo whose limp dress, worn and inadequately ironed, had obviously been washed at home like her school uniform.

 Downstairs Mr Einstein’s speech was over; people were already standing up to prepare for the short journey to Sir Manasseh Meyer’s house.
 Becky’s mother, in a silk gown with lace trim and a wide straw hat with white tulle flowers, came to the bottom of the stairs and called to the girls to come down.

-‘And don’t forget to put on your hats.’
+“And don’t forget to put on your hats.”

 Becky’s hat was of green straw and rosebuds, and Mei Lan wore a smart boater with pink ribbons.
 Beng Neo and Cynthia had no hats.

+<center>⦾</center>

 At last the convoy of cars and rickshaws reached Belle Vue, Sir Manasseh’s great house on the hill.
 Although the adults were driven in cars, the children rode in rickshaws.
 The runners breathed heavily as they laboured up the slope, and past Sir Manasseh’s private synagogue.
 By the time they reached their destination Mr Einstein had already arrived and been welcomed by Sir Manasseh Meyer.
 The girls vacated their rickshaw at the gate, before which stood two uniformed watchmen.
 On entering the gardens of Belle Vue, they found Mr Cohen waiting to introduce them to their host.